 Why study English Literature and Culture at Leiden University?

 The specialisation in English Literature and Culture gives you access to excellent teaching and resources including Leiden University’s unique collection of manuscripts, books, periodicals and electronic media.
-The expansive curriculum spanning the Middle Ages to the present day allows you to pursue your personal area of interest.
-You can choose from ‘popular’ culture to the classics, from Beowulf to James Joyce.
+The expansive curriculum spans the Middle Ages to the present day, allowing you to pursue your personal area of interest.
+You can choose from ‘popular’ culture to the classics, moving from Beowulf to James Joyce.
 It is also possible to focus on speculative fiction, 'the fantastic', and film.

 This Master's prepares you for a wide range of positions related to your expertise in the English language.
 Our graduates work at different types of organisations, such as education, the government, communication and marketing, financial institutions, publishing and media.
 Our students have gone on to work in such jobs as language teacher, editor, and communications officer.